 Family Planning: The Contractor shall provide family planning services in accordance with the AMPM, for all members who choose to delay or prevent pregnancy.
 These include medical, surgical, pharmacological and laboratory services, as well as contraceptive devices.
 Information and counseling, which allow members to make informed decisions regarding family planning methods, shall also be included.
-If the Contractor does not provide family planning services, it must contract for these services through another health care delivery system, which allows members freedom of choice in selecting a provider.
+If the Contractor does not provide family planning services, it must contract for these services through another health care delivery system.

-The Contractor shall provide services to members enrolled in the Family Planning Services Extension Program, a program that provides family planning services only, for a maximum of 24 months, to women whose SOBRA eligibility has terminated.
-The Contractor is also responsible for notifying AHCCCSA when a SOBRA woman is sterilized to prevent inappropriate enrollment in the SOBRA Family Planning Services Extension Program.
+The Contractor shall provide services to members enrolled in the Family Planning Services Extension Program, a program that provides family planning services only, for a maximum of two consecutive 12-month periods, to women whose SOBRA eligibility has terminated.
+The Contractor is also responsible for notifying AHCCCS when a SOBRA woman is sterilized to prevent inappropriate enrollment in the SOBRA Family Planning Services Extension Program.
 Notification should be made at the time the newborn is reported or after the sterilization procedure is completed.